mBiocoder/spatiAL/README.md

-# spatiAL

-# Discovering genetic determinants of subcellular spatial biology by active learning
+# spatiAL: Discovering genetic determinants of subcellular spatial biology by active learning

 This repository contains the code and experiments conducted for my Master's thesis: **“Discovering genetic determinants of subcellular spatial biology by active learning
 ”**, where I developed and evaluated a deep learning framework for analyzing SPARCS-based imaging data to uncover novel insights into autophagy.